Why is this medication prescribed?

 Linezolid infusions are usually given by a doctor or nurse.
 Your doctor may decide that you or a friend or relative can give the infusions.
 Your doctor will train the person who will be administering the medication and will test him to be sure he can give the infusion correctly.
 Be sure that you and the person who will be giving the infusions know the correct dose, how to give the medication, and how often to give the medication.
 Be sure that you and the person who will be giving the infusion read the manufacturer's information for the patient that comes with this medication before you use it for the first time at home.

-Continue to use linezolid injection even if you feel well.
+Continue to use linezolid injection until you finish the prescription, even if you feel better.
 Do not skip doses or stop using linezolid injection without talking to your doctor.
-Stopping linezolid injection too soon may cause bacteria to become resistant to antibiotics.
+If you stop using linezolid injection too soon or if you skip doses, your infection may not be completely treated and the bacteria may become resistant to antibiotics.

 Other uses for this medicine

 Linezolid injection is also sometimes used to treat certain infections of the brain or spinal cord.
 Talk to your doctor about the risks of using this medication for your condition.